Forest Management Planning

-The public is invited to comment
+The public was invited to comment

-at any time; however, there are 5 formal stages where input will be
+there were 5 formal stages where input was solicited in the

-The Local Citizens Advisory Committee (LCAC)
+The Local Citizens Advisory Committee (LCAC) also

 to planning teams and the MNRF District Manager.
 To contact

 the LCAC or if would you like to become a member, visit their website

 The fiscal year is from April 1st to